President George Bush Turnpike: History

 Construction on service roads began in late 1988 in north Garland and Richardson.
 A stack interchange was constructed in 1990 at U.S. Highway 75 in Richardson, which quickly became a white elephant as the structure remained abandoned for several years.
 On January 29, 1991, SH 190 was extended to I-20.
 In 1995 following a revision in federal laws, authorities agreed to shift to a toll financing scheme, providing an infusion of cash and new construction.
 The SH 190 designation was removed from the plans for the not-yet-constructed main lanes on October 26, 1995, and SH 190 was truncated to SH 78. and on April 30, 1998, SH 161 was removed from the piece between Belt Line Road and I-635 (Segment V).
 On April 26, 2007, SH 190 extended to I-30.

 SH 161 was also the name of a route designated on March 19, 1930, from Clairemont southeastward to SH 70 near Rotan as a renumbering of SH 84A.
 That route was transferred to SH 70 on December 1, 1930, but was not cancelled until January 22, 1931.

 SH 190 was also the name of a route designated on November 30, 1932, from Cuero southwestward to SH 119.
 That route was transferred to SH 29 on March 13, 1934.

 At Dallas North Tollway, the interchange had been built in 1994 ready for the turnpike to be built in 1998.

-In late December 2015, the PGBT and the I-30 interchange was directly hit by a large, EF4 tornado with winds of up to 180 mph while at peak strength at around 6:52pm CDT.
+In late December 2015, the President George Bush Turnpike and the I-30 interchange was directly hit by a large, EF4 tornado with winds of up to 180 mph while at peak strength at around 6:52pm CDT.
 The tornado lofted several cars driving on the interchange bridges and threw them several hundred yards, with some of the cars being found in Lake Ray Hubbard in the following weeks.
 Multiple cars were mangled beyond recognition and several fatalities occurred on the interchange.